sei-curiosity/hw-week10day01-02-03-mongoose-express/readme.md

   - Create a new menu item for the restaurant.
   - Delete a menu item from the restaurant.

- > Additional: Use HBS to render your server side views
+ > Additional: Use HBS by passing the response objects eg. res.render('/abc/abc', {item}) to render your server side views

  - Send pull request with the title "Part 2 solution"

+ ## Part III: Updating sub models (1 to Many)

+CRDU operations with embedded documents
+Write methods to add, update, read and remove embedded menu item documents for a restaurant of your choosing.

+- Send pull request with the title "Part 3 solution"